Staten Island Ferry: Whitehall Terminal

 There have been at least two terminals on the site of the current Whitehall Terminal.
 When the original terminal opened in 1903, its Beaux-Arts design was identical to the Battery Maritime Building, which still exists.
 In 1919, a fire at the South Ferry elevated station damaged the building.
 A $3 million renovation of the terminal was announced in 1953, and it opened on July 24, 1956.
 The old terminal burned down in a fire on September 8, 1991.
 A new design was announced the next year, and a temporary terminal was opened at the site to accommodate passengers in the meantime.

 On February 7, 2005, a completely renovated and modernized terminal, designed by architect Frederic Schwartz, was dedicated, along with the new two-acre Peter Minuit Plaza in the Battery.
 The terminal contains connections to the New York City Subway's South Ferry/Whitehall Street station complex, as well as to buses and taxis.
-A "gateway to the city", set against the backdrop of Manhattan's greatest buildings on one side and the river on the other, the design was created to imbue the terminal "with a strong sense of civic presence".
-In his remarks at the terminal's dedication, Mayor Michael Bloomberg stated that "You can walk into this spectacular terminal day or night and feel like you're part of the city ... [the terminal] is a continuation of what you feel on the ferry ... in a sense you are suspended over the water."
-Described as "an elegant addition to [the] city's architecture", the transit hub was described by a Newsday editor as so beautiful that it had become a tourist attraction in its own right.